DanielWTE/justlive.chat/README.md

 # JustLive.Chat

-A live chat application with a frontend built with Next.js and a backend using Express and Prisma.
+A live chat application with a frontend built with Next.js 15 and a backend using Express, Socket.IO, and Prisma with PostgreSQL.

 ## Overview